NEWS AND INSIGHTS | INSIGHTS

 Conclusion: Benefiting From Existing Transfer Tools

-For individuals looking to take advantage of current (and likely future) tax laws, annual exclusion gifts and transfers for educational and medical expenses can yield significant gift and estate transfer-tax savings.
-In our view, it’s important not to overlook the benefits of establishing and maintaining a regular gifting plan employing these tax tools.
+For individuals looking to take advantage of current (and likely future) transfer tax laws, annual exclusion gifts and transfers for educational and medical expenses can yield significant gift and estate transfer tax savings.
+In our view, it is important not to overlook the benefits of establishing and maintaining a regular gifting plan employing these tax tools.

 This material is provided for informational and educational purposes only and nothing herein constitutes investment, legal, accounting or tax advice, or a recommendation to buy, sell or hold a security.
 This material is general in nature and is not directed to any category of investors and should not be regarded as individualized, a recommendation, investment advice or a suggestion to engage in or refrain from any investment-related course of action.
 Investment decisions and the appropriateness of this material should be made based on an investor’s individual objectives and circumstances and in consultation with his or her advisors.
 This material is not intended as a formal research report and should not be relied upon as a basis for making an investment decision.
 The firm, its employees and advisory clients may hold positions within sectors discussed, including any companies specifically identified.
 Specific securities identified and described do not represent all of the securities purchased, sold or recommended for advisory clients.
 It should not be assumed that any investments in securities, companies, sectors or markets identified and described were or will be profitable.
 Neuberger Berman, as well as its employees, does not provide tax or legal advice.
 You should consult your accountant, tax adviser and/or attorney for advice concerning your particular circumstances.
 Information is obtained from sources deemed reliable, but there is no representation or warranty as to its accuracy, completeness or reliability.
 All information is current as of the date of this material and is subject to change without notice.
 Any views or opinions expressed may not reflect those of the firm as a whole.
 Third-party economic or market estimates discussed herein may or may not be realized and no opinion or representation is being given regarding such estimates.
 Neuberger Berman products and services may not be available in all jurisdictions or to all client types.
 The use of tools cannot guarantee performance.
 Diversification does not guarantee profit or protect against loss in declining markets.
 As with any investment, there is the possibility of profit as well as the risk of loss.
 Investing entails risks, including possible loss of principal.
 Investments in hedge funds and private equity are speculative and involve a higher degree of risk than more traditional investments.
 Investments in hedge funds and private equity are intended for sophisticated investors only.
 Unless otherwise indicated, returns reflect reinvestment of dividends and distributions.
 Indexes are unmanaged and are not available for direct investment.
 Past performance is no guarantee of future results.